Lincoln (EL-series): 1950

 In 1950 a new horizontal grille with elements enhanced the appearance of the standard Lincoln.
 Its name was in the same location on the front fender as last year, but it was larger.
-The doorhandles were improved as was the previously confusing interior layout.
+The door handles were improved as was the previously confusing interior layout.
 The convertible was dropped from the lineup as Mercury's near-identical convertible had outsold it by a wide margin in 1949.
-On 5 July 1950 the Lincoln Lido was introduced as somewhat of Lincoln's answer to the GM hardtops that had debuted in 1949.
-List price for the 1950 model was $2721.
-It was similar to the Mercury Monterey and the up market Lincoln Cosmopolitan Capri coupes, while the Lido was also offered as a sedan with suicide doors for rear seat passengers.
-Both years of the Lido featured a vinyl or canvas-covered roof, fender skirts, bright roof drip rails and rocker panel moldings, dual door mirrors, a gold-colored hood ornament from the Cosmopolitan and a custom leather interior with special door and side panels.
-An electric clock was standard.
-Few were sold, as customers preferred General Motors' hardtop offerings.
-The Lido name, however, reappeared on a 1963 show car called the Lincoln Continental Lido, which was a 1963 Continental with a padded vinyl roof.

 Late in the 1950 model year the engine was upgraded to address vibration and oil consumption concerns.
 Three rather than four piston rings were fitted, and the engine balancing was improved.
 As a result the horsepower rating increased marginally and the car ran smoother.
 The cooling system was also improved and durability was increased thanks to the use of more alloy.

 1951

 According to the Standard Catalog of American Cars, the front end of the 1951 Lincoln "looked like a 1950 model that had gotten into a fight, and lost."
 The grille bar only extended from the center section to the bumper guards, while a forward slanting vertical piece was added to the front fender side chrome.
 The 1951 Mercury's "fishtail" rear design was also adopted, to the detriment of rearward visibility(*).
 The glamorous Lido coupe returned with a canvas or vinyl roof, fender skirts, rocker panel molding and custom interior. (*)Other than here, there is no reference to a Mercury "fish tail" design.
 The '51 Lincoln's modified C pillar actually increased rearward vision.